New England Journal of Medicine July 04, 2013

 Multicenter, China

-Comparator Placebo plus aspirin (75 mg/day for 90 days).
+Comparator Placebo (matching clopidogrel) plus aspirin (75 mg daily for 90 days).
+All participants also received open-label aspirin 75-300 mg on day 1.

-Outcome Any stroke (ischemic or hemorrhagic) within 90 days.
+Outcome Stroke (ischemic or hemorrhagic) during 90 days of follow-up.

 Study Limitations